AlanEmersic/Shopify/README.md

 - [Optional] Update the connection string in <b>appsettings.Development.json</b> in the <b>Shopify.Web</b> project.

 ## 4. Run the Application
-- To start make <b>Shopify.Web</b> as startup projects in Rider, Visual Studio or other IDE.
+- To start make <b>Shopify.Web</b> as startup project in Rider, Visual Studio or other IDE.
 - In <b>launchSettings.json</b> you can start Swagger or Web profile.
 - You can start them using the following commands:
 ```bash